Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Conclusions

-\cite{Oostrom07} makes a convincing case of the power of the RD methods for ARS, by using a large range of examples from the literature, to elegantly and uniformly revisit normalization results of various $\lambda$-calculi.
-We cannot here, because the rich development of strategies for $\lambda$-calculus has not yet an analogue in the probabilistic case.
+In this paper, we have studied existence and uniqueness of the result of asymptotic computation.
+The next goal is to study how to compute such a result, \ie the study of reduction strategies---this is the object of current investigation.~\cite{Oostrom07} makes a convincing case of the power of the RD methods for ARS, by using a large range of examples from the literature, to elegantly and uniformly revisit normalization results of various $\lambda$-calculi.
+We cannot do the same here, because the rich development of strategies for $\lambda$-calculus has not yet an analogue in the probabilistic case.
 Nevertheless, we hope that the availability of tools to analyze PARS strategies will contribute to their development.

-\paragraph*{Acknowledgements.} {This work benefited of fruitful discussions with U. Dal Lago, T. Leventis, and B. Valiron.
-I am very grateful to V. Van Oostrom for valuable comments and suggestions.}
+\paragraph{Acknowledgements.} {This work benefited of fruitful discussions with U. Dal Lago, T. Leventis, and B. Valiron.
+I am very grateful to V. Van Oostrom for valuable comments and suggestions.} The proof of Prop.~\ref{prop:bool_UN} appearing here is a simplification of the original one, thanks to the insightful remarks of an anonymous reviewer.